 I was reminded of a Tamil folk music Professor whom I had gone to interview in her Madurai home, and the beautiful blessing she had given me after the interview, a string of complex sentences in a mixture of folk and classical Tamil that she pronounced with the fluency and vibrant nature of her folk songs that have enthralled millions of people.
 Whenever I speak to her on the phone even now, I can hear the blessings in her voice.

 It is one of the most beautiful things in the world, to see elderly people who have lived complete, contented lives and recieve their blessings given with a full heart, expecting nothing in return.
 They naturally command respect and inspire admiration, these happy elders, showing how a senior age can be as beautiful a phase as childhood or youth or the middle years of life.

 There are some lovely ladies on social media who radiate this happiness and contentment.
 One is a Tamil Maami who shares kitchen tips, annotates her traditional Tamil recipes with anecdotes from her childhood that evokes RK Narayan’s Malgudi, and emparts spiritual knowledge and advice as she expertly seasons her curries.
 Her videos start and conclude with a gentle blessing.
 Another is a Marwadi Mummyji who shares innovative and healthy vegetarian recipes.
-Yet another is a beautiful Yoga Guru.
+Yet another is a charming Yoga Guru who looks like she is in her early fifties and recently celebrated her 75th birthday.
 It is a joy to listen to them and others like them, these happy women whose voices radiate warmth and joy and contentment, so much that it feels they are blessing their viewers as they share life advice and of course, recipes.